 About us

 The knodel foundation was established in 2017 by PANDION CEO Reinhold Knodel and his son Patrick Knodel, who heads the foundation as CEO.
 By making an annual donation of EUR 1,000,000, PANDION AG, as the donor, makes a decisive contribution to project funding and also covers the administrative costs incurred.
-This ensures that 100 percent of every euro donated to the knodel foundation reaches the projects.
-Furthermore, since 2021, every additional donation received from other individuals or organizations is doubled by PANDION.
+This ensures that 100 percent of every Euro donated to the knodel foundation reaches the projects.
+Furthermore, since 2021, every additional donation received from other individuals or organizations is matched by PANDION.

 Patrick Knodel